aminrajbanshi/Basic-Cplusplus/ShapeDrawing/README.md

 # Shape Drawing
-With a little help from [SplashKit](https://github.com/splashkit "SplashKit GitHub"), this program creates a picture using simple shapes placed in different areas of the screen
+With a little help from [SplashKit](https://github.com/splashkit "SplashKit GitHub"), this program creates a picture using simple shapes placed in different areas of the screen.